Loading...

 AAAA Record

-The AAAA record is similar to the A record, but it allows you to point the domain to an Ipv6 address.
-More information on IPv6 can be found at http://ipv6.com/.
+The AAAA record is similar to the A record, but it allows you to point the domain to an IPv6 address.
+More information on IPv6 can be found at http://ipv6.com.
+Please note that at this time, Bluehost does not support AAAA (IPv6).

 Zone File This is where all the DNS records are stored for a domain.

-Host Record / Hostname This is the domain or subdomain you wish to use.
+Hostname/Host Record This is the domain or subdomain you wish to use.
 The @ symbol is used to indicate the root domain itself.
-In our example, the Host Record 'ftp' would be for the subdomain ftp.google.com and '@' would be google.com itself.
+In our example, the Host Record 'ftp' would be for the subdomain ftp.google.com, and '@' would be google.com itself.

-Points to This is the destination server that the domain or subdomain is sending the traffic to.
+Points to This is the destination server to which the domain or subdomain is sending the traffic.

 TTL The 'time to live' value indicates the amount of time the record is cached by a DNS Server, such as your Internet service provider.
 The default (and lowest accepted) value is 14400 seconds (4 hours).
 You do not normally need to modify this value.